EV startup Rivian could be worth nearly as much as Honda in U.S. IPO - Up News Info

 Article content

 Morgan Stanley, Goldman Sachs and J.P.
 Morgan are the lead underwriters.
 Rivian will list on the Nasdaq under the symbol “RIVN.”
-(Reporting by Noor Zainab Hussain and Niket Nishant in Bengaluru; Editing by Arun Koyyur)
+(Reporting by Noor Zainab Hussain and Niket Nishant in Bengaluru; Additional reporting by Sanjana Shivdas; Editing by Arun Koyyur)

 Advertisement